Chicago Chapter 7 Bankruptcy Lawyer

 Think of a Chapter 7 bankruptcy as a fresh start.
 In this type of filing, all of your debt is listed on the schedules of your bankruptcy petition.
 There is a schedule for secured debts, like your house and car, and a schedule for your unsecured debts, like medical bills and credit cards.
 If the case is successful, these unsecured debts are all discharged in the Chapter 7 bankruptcy, which makes this type of filing a fresh start.
 Secured property can also become an unsecured debt and thus be discharged in Chapter 7 bankruptcy if repossessed or foreclosed upon.
 All that remains is a deficiency balance or if the client decides they would like to surrender their interest in the secured property ahead of time.

 Since a Chapter 7 bankruptcy is a liquidation of your assets, there is also a schedule for listing all of your assets.
 This includes anything from bank accounts to life insurance policies, cars, and other significant assets.
 Most of the time, these assets can be exempt; thus, there will never be any issues with the case.
-However, it is still vital to your case to consult with your attorney to ensure that your assets are properly shielded from the liquidation that occurs in every Chapter 7 case.
+However, it is still vital to your case to consult with your Chapter 7 bankruptcy attorney in Chicago to ensure that your assets are properly shielded from the liquidation that occurs in every Chapter 7 case.

 What Happens Next?

 After you have completed bankruptcy and debts have been discharged, you may no longer be liable for those discharged debts.
 Sometimes, debtors can reaffirm secured debts to reinstate their previous legal obligation.
 For example, they may be able to reinstate a prior mortgage, making regular payments as they stay in the house.
 Some types of debt, however, cannot be discharged.
+Our Chapter 7 bankruptcy lawyer in Chicago can provide you with thorough post-bankruptcy guidance, helping you transition to a financially stable lifestyle.
+Whether you need advice on how to manage your remaining debts or strategic steps to improve your credit score, we are here to support you.

 Classic examples include: